 You only have a few more weeks to clean out your pipeline and turn it into revenue.
 You've not yet hit your sales quota.
 Yet, prospects at this time will naturally want to push the decision off to next year.

 They have many “urgent” last minute things they want to get done.
 They also have difficulty getting buy-in from other stakeholders in the organization since the stakeholders have their own end-of-year things they need to get done too.

 While the end of the year means more distractions, there’s also more opportunity.
 Many companies need to use up this year’s budget and finalize next year’s budget.
 As a result, there’s a 5x increase in spending in the final week of the fiscal year compared to spending in the average week.

-Here are 6 things you can do to push people through to the finish line!
+Here are 6 things you can do to push prospects through to the finish line!

 1. Save your prospects time in the upcoming year

 The B2B sales process can take months.
 And for many companies, it’s only getting longer—53% of B2B buyers reported that the length of their purchase cycle has increased.
 You can either watch prospects delay making a decision or help them finish one more task before the year ends.